 - 1 ½ lb of boned , skinned and shredded supermarket rotisserie chicken

 - ½ head of broccoli , just the florets

 - 1 bell pepper , chopped

-- Soak the brown rice in the two cups of water for an hour.
-Separate rice and remaining water, set both aside.
+- Soak rice: Soak the brown rice in the two cups of water for an hour.
+Separate rice and remaining water and set both aside.

-- Heat water in a small pot, add 1 tablespoon of oil and the rice, stir.
+- Cook rice: Heat water in a small pot, add 1 tablespoon of oil and the rice, stir.
 Simmer over medium heat until all water has evaporated, stirring regularly.
-Lower heat to minimum, cover the pot with a tight-fitting lid and simmer for 20 minutes.
+Lower heat to aminimum, cover the pot with a tight-fitting lid and simmer for 20 minutes.
 Stir and cover again.
 Simmer for another 5 minutes.
 Rice should be firm, but cooked-through (al dente).

 - Assemble: Heat remaining oil over high heat in a 3 qt [3 lt] pot.
 Add chicken and brown, stirring to cook even.
 Add carrot and stir vigorously for half a minute.
 Add broccoli and stir for half a minute.
 Stir in onion, bell pepper and peas.
 Cook stirring until they are heated trough.
 Add rice and cook stirring until everything is mixed well.
 Stir in cauliflower and soy sauce to taste.
 Cook stirring until everything is heated through.